baieric/chatstats/README.md

 # ChatStats

-ChatsStats is a data visualizer for a Facebook Messenger conversation.
+ChatStats is a data visualizer for a Facebook Messenger conversation.
 Try it out with your group chats or your significant other.
 You don't need to be an experienced programmer to use it!

 TODO: Examples here